Mesothelioma Awareness

 Organizers of the event hope to spread the event to other locations in the future.
 A run like the Miles for Meso event is a popular way to raise both money and awareness while also promoting healthy activity.

-Runs are especially great for raising local awareness and present an opportunity for local individuals to get involved in a cause they care about.
+Runs are especially great for raising local awareness.
+They present opportunities for local individuals to get involved in a cause they care about.

 International Mesothelioma Interest Group